District Departments » Community Schools » School Improvement Strategy

 School Improvement Strategy

-Community Schools Header
+Community Schools Banner

 A community school is a "whole-child" school improvement strategy where the district and school work closely with teachers, students, families, and partners.